glezmoren/MUJI/README.md

 # MUJI

 ## Description ✨
 This project is a redesing of MUJI's website.
-The aim of it, was to maintain the corporate identity of the brand but give it a fresher air and, at the same time, reduce the possible feeling of overwhelm that the user may experience when entering the original website because of receiving too much information.
+The aim of it was to maintain the corporate identity of the brand but give it a fresher air and, at the same time, reduce the possible feeling of overwhelm that the user may experience when entering the original website because of receiving too much information.

 ## Components 📁